Table of Contents

 - Onboarding activities and training.
-Make sure your new employee knows the where, what and when of new hire trainings they need to go to.
+Make sure your new employee knows the where, what and when of new hire trainings they need to attend.
 This includes kickoff meetings with their manager.

 These are more general points of information to help the new employee find their way around the office.

 - CEO welcome letter.
 This letter should focus on welcoming the employee to the company.
 It doesn’t need to go into detail about specific policies; instead, it should focus on higher-level information that will set the stage for the new hire’s overall work experience.